OpenTermsArchive/contrib-versions/Att/Privacy Policy.md

         ' + '
-        ' + '*   Maintaining and protecting the security of computer storage and network equipment, and our security procedures require employee user names and passwords to access sensitive data;
+        ' + '*   Maintaining and protecting the security of computer storage and network equipment, and using our security procedures that require employee user names and passwords to access sensitive data;

         ' + '*   Applying encryption or other appropriate security controls to protect Personal Information when stored or transmitted by us;